Shrecki/treeCoreset/README.md

 <h3 align="center">treeCoreset</h3>

   <p align="center">
-    An implementation of the stream kmeans++ algorithm described in  in modern C++.
+    An implementation of the stream kmeans++ algorithm described in  in modern C++ (Ackermann, Marcel R., et al. "Streamkm++ a clustering algorithm for data streams."
+Journal of Experimental Algorithmics (JEA) 17 (2012): 2-1.).
     The main program launches a server, to which points can be sent from other processes arbitrarily.
 Representatives and centroids can be queried from the server via simple commands.
     Communication relies on the ØMQ library for minimum overhead.
+    The server estimates overall footprint on RAM for user input, and if not satisfiable exits and suggests modifications to input parameters to satisfy the specified RAM constraints.
     <br />
     <a href="https://github.com/Shrecki/treeCoreset"><strong>Explore the docs »</strong></a>
     <br />